New York City Bar Association: Awards

 The Municipal Affairs Awards were established to recognize outstanding achievement as an Assistant Corporation Counsel.

 Leadership and governance

-The City Bar is governed by the Office of the President and an Executive Committee, consisting of the president, three vice presidents, a treasurer, a secretary and 16 members.
-The president serves a term of two years, and the Executive Committee is divided equally into four classes of staggered four-year terms.
+The City Bar is governed by the Office of the President and a Board of Directors, consisting of the president, three vice presidents, a treasurer, a secretary and 16 members.
+The president serves a term of two years, and the Board of Directors is divided equally into four classes of staggered four-year terms.